Zu1uDe1ta/AirflowProject/README.md

 ![Image](images/pipeline.jpg)

-New Stack Source updates are acquired from the Stack Overflow.
-A Python script processes the data and places it in a PostgreSQL database.
+I: New Stack Source updates are acquired from the Stack Overflow.

+II: A Python script processes the data and places it in a PostgreSQL database.

-GDELT's historic data exists in an Amazon S3 bucket.
-An offline batch processing Apache Spark job reads and processes the data from S3.
-The processed data is saved in a PostgreSQL database.
-The user facing component of this pipeline is the Flask application.
-The user is able to specify a single state, and a set of actors they are interested in.
-The application makes the appropriate queries to the PostgreSQL database.
-The results are received in a daily email with the day's most relevant questions on the
-Flask application.
+III: Store data from Stack Overflow in an Amazon S3 bucket.

+IV: Write filtered questions to S3.

+V: Creation of an email utilizing a preset HTML template and sorted data.

+VI: The results are received in a daily email with the day's most relevant questions.

 ---